Losant/losant-rest-js/docs/_schemas.md

 ## Application Clone Enqueue

-Schema for the result of a application clone request when creating more than 1000 resources
+Schema for the result of an application clone request when creating more than 1000 resources

 ### <a name="application-clone-enqueue-schema"></a> Schema